 Boards must ensure the following:

-TAA participants who need support services to complete their educational or training activities are co-enrolled in WIOA dislocated worker services
+TAA participants who need support services to complete their educational or training activities are coenrolled in WIOA dislocated worker services.

+Workforce Solutions Office staff continues WIOA-funded support services after the participant successfully completes the training, as appropriate and as Board policy allows.

-TWIST service code 4–TWC Programs Supported by WIOA is used only for TAA participants who are enrolled in TAA-funded educational or training activities not approved by WIOA and are unable to complete their training without the provision of WIOA worker-funded support services
+TWIST service code 4–TWC Programs Supported by WIOA is used only for TAA participants who are enrolled in TAA-funded educational or training activities not approved by WIOA and are unable to complete their training without the provision of WIOA worker-funded support services.

-The need for support services is fully assessed and the determination of their need included in the REP
+The need for support services is fully assessed and the determination of their need included in the REP.

+Note: Boards must use service code 4–TWC Programs Supported by WIOA when support services are provided to a coenrolled Dislocated Worker and TAA participant.
+This service code is used when the participant is in TAA-approved training, but the training is not on ETPS and another WIA training service is not appropriate.

 Boards must be aware that support services can include payment or reimbursement for the following:

-Child care services governed by TWC’s Chapter 809, Child Care Services rules
+Child care services governed by TWC’s Chapter 809 Child Care Services rules

 Transportation services for participating workers